Medical Air Technology | Tel: +44 (0)844 871 2100

 Designing the controlled environment of a cleanroom, aseptic suite or laboratory is a complex challenge that requires a detailed understanding of the rules and restrictions governing operation and validation.

-It must also be a comfortable workplace for operatives – despite the need for increased air changes and greater airflow, no one in the room should be working in a draft or other situation causing discomfort.
+It must also be a comfortable workplace for operatives - despite the need for increased air changes and greater airflow, no one in the room should be working in a draught or other situation causing discomfort.

 MAT has an advanced understanding of the importance of room structure and the way airflow operates.
-This is vital when conceptualising and designing safe and compliant facilities including:

 Category 2 (CAT2) or Containment Level 2 (CL2) is the biosafety level required by laboratories working with agents associated with human diseases that pose a moderate health hazard.
 Examples include Legionella pneumophila and Pseudomonas aeruginosa.